 20/09/2013 - The OECD has recommended its Member Countries apply existing international and national chemical regulatory frameworks to manage the risks associated with manufactured nanomaterials.

 The Recommendation, approved by the Organisation’s governing Council, noted that these frameworks and other management systems may need to be adapted to take into account the specific properties of manufactured nanomaterials.
+The Recommendation was amended in 2017 to include the Tools for the adaptation of the existing chemical regulatory frameworks or other management systems to the specific properties of manufactured nanomaterials.

 Manufactured nanomaterials are chemical particles that exhibit new characteristics in contrast to the same material without nanoscale features.
 These novel features offer possibilities for new commercial applications, such as solar cells using silicon nanocrystals to achieve higher efficiency.
 They also raise questions regarding potential unintended risks to humans and the environment.
 For example, new manufactured nanomaterials have applications in sunscreens and cosmetics, and so the potential risk from their exposure to consumers needs to be carefully assessed and managed.